Security for self-managed runners

 4. User B doesn’t have access to the private image at registry.example.com/image/name.

-5. User B starts a build that is using this image on the same shared runner as User A: Runner finds a local version of the image and uses it even if the image could not be pulled because of missing credentials.
+5. User B starts a build that is using this image on the same instance runner as User A: Runner finds a local version of the image and uses it even if the image could not be pulled because of missing credentials.

 Therefore, if you host a runner that can be used by different users and different projects (with mixed private, and public access levels) you should never use if-not-present as the pull policy value, but use: